Lancashire win promotion: How the Red Rose bloomed again

 With 122 Test appearances between them for South Africa and Australia respectively, Ashwell Prince and Simon Katich have brought some much-needed experience to Lancashire's batting line-up and are their top two run scorers in four-day cricket.

-"Simon is probably playing as well as he's ever played.
-The times I've seen him, he's looked very fluent and has scored a great volume of runs.
+"Simon is probably The times I've seen him, he's looked very fluent and has scored a great volume of runs.

 "I got the chance to play with Ashwell and I know what a determined performer he is.